jdeisenberg/icljs/_sources/appendix_c.rst

 Lines 10-16
     Don’t ask! :) This is fairly advanced stuff, which we may (or may not) cover in other parts of the book.

 OK, *now* run ``lein fighweel``\.
-(If you are on Linux, you will want to type ``rlwrap lein figwheel`` to enable the arrow keys i the REPL, which we will discuss later.)
+(If you are on Linux, you will want to type ``rlwrap lein figwheel`` to enable the arrow keys in the REPL, which we will discuss later.)
 The first time you do this, Leiningen will download a whole lot of files that are required for figwheel.
 Once that is complete, fire up your browser and go to ``http://localhost:3449/index.html`` as instructed.
 Open the developer console, and you will see something like this:

 .. figure:: images/appendix_c/console_output_1.png
    :alt: Console showing output from program